 KPIs go hand in hand with goal-setting.
 Once your organization has met the benchmark, now what?
 Again, you don’t want to accept benchmarks at face-value.
 The benchmark is not the limit—it’s the average.
 When you over-perform in one business objective, it is good to investigate the whys and hows using analytics to further drive your next steps.
 Striving to enhance performance beyond the average and sharing the data and goals with employees can further motivate everyone in your organization to engage in goal-setting practices and help drive business outcomes.

-When it's time to consider benchmarks for your next job ad campaign, look toward options like Pandologic’s pandoIQ, which helps HR teams drive KPIs like cost-per-hire and quality of hire using the power of AI combined with Big Data.
-To get benchmarks for KPIs, request Pandologic’s Predictive Performance Report.
+When it’s time to consider benchmarks for your next job ad campaign, look toward options like Pandologic’s pandoIQ, which helps HR teams drive KPIs like cost-per-hire and quality of hire using the power of AI combined with Big Data.